Question: What happens when you update something potentially worth anywhere from $15 to $1000?

 Here’s what I found:

-- The first two images I came across were on Etsy which indicated they’d already sold.
-No help on price there.
+- The first two images I came across that matched my record holder were on Etsy which indicated they’d already sold and I couldn’t find a price.

-- I came across this promising image which immediately led to heart palpitations.
+- I came across this promising record holder which immediately led to heart palpitations.
 They’re asking over $1,000 for it!!!
 I learned it was French and from the 1940’s.
 I laughed thinking, that’s ridiculous.

-- I found another which was slightly less jarring yet sold for over $100, still making me scratch my head.
+- I found another which was much less jarring yet sold for over $100, still making me scratch my head.
 I learned it was by Ernest Sohn.

-- Found a 3rd and, while we’re getting lower, $89 is still mind boggling.
+- Found a 3rd record holder and we’re getting lower.

 I guess what I’m saying is, the Internet is confusing and the damage is done.